jsnhall/jasonhall.io/content/blog/10-things-i-want-to-improve-learn-in-2019.md

 ## 2. Testing

-I'll admit that I'm one of many developers who do not perform tests other than checking the console and clicking around to make sure everything works as intended.
-Well, things are about to change.
-This year, I'm dedicating myself to not only learn testing but implement it in my applications.
-Whether I'm testing browser functionality, performing a unit test or auditing page performance I will be sure to utilize one of the great testing tools out there.
+Okay, I'll admit it.
+I don't test like I should.
+My tests consist of checking the console, clicking around to make sure everything works as intended and eyeing the page in question in one or two other browsers not named Chrome.
+Well, things are about to change as testing will be a top priority for me here on out.

 **Resources**